15 things to do with kids at Put-in-Bay

 For many years, our family and friends have enjoyed many things to do with kids at Put-in-Bay.
 Our annual Put-in-Bay vacation is part of every summer season.
 Occasionally, a point of discussion is about how kid-friendly Put-in-Bay is.
-Some people have heard the island is a party place and that’s all they have heard!
-Let me tell you first hand that if you have not visited Put-in-Bay with kids there is no place that compares!
+Some people have heard the island is a party place, and that’s all they have listened to!
+Let me tell you firsthand that if you have not visited Put-in-Bay with kids, no place compares!

 Yes, there is the main strip with the famous Put-in-Bay bars, but that’s just about anywhere.
-Move just a block off the main strip and the fun begins!
-We have compiled a list of the kids 15 favorite things to do with kids at Put-in-Bay (and some of them are ours as well) and be forwarned, you won’t want to try to do them all in a day!
+Move just a block off the main strip, and the fun begins!
+We have compiled a list of the kids’ 15 favorite things to do with kids at Put-in-Bay (and some of them are ours as well), and be forewarned; you won’t want to try to do them all in a day!

-Any good trip starts with planning, and one resource that was very helpful was the Put-in-Bay information website.
-We found a detailed list of attractions, restaurants, and Put-in-Bay Hotels along with contact information for each.
+Any good trip starts with planning, and one beneficial resource was the official Put-in-Bay information website.
+We found a detailed list of attractions, restaurants, and Put-in-Bay Hotels, along with contact information for each.

 Getting To Put-in-Bay